jyoung7834/reading-notes/README.md

 ## These are my reading notes
 ### This is less important

-## Growth mindset is living in the world of possible!
+## Growth mindset is living in the world of possibilities!
 - Learning from failures
 - Rembering that nothing is easy at first
 - I don't know how...**yet**!